 The Japanese have a wonderful word for exactly this – ikigai – the intersection of what you are good at and what you love doing.
 Your reason to jump out of bed every morning.
 It’s thought to be the secret to a long and happy life too, and centers on the central core of making life meaningful.
 If your ikigai is also what the world needs and you can be paid for it too, so much the better!

-Listen to Juju Hook on the Magnificent Midlife Podcast
+Listen to Juju Hook talking about turning midlife into prime time on the Magnificent Midlife Podcast

 The secret to creating a next chapter that delights you is to find your ikigai and make it work for you.
 Whatever you do to create a sense of meaningfulness in your next chapter doesn’t have to be big.
 It could be something small or as big as you choose to make it.

 What matters is that it fulfils you and provides a sense of purpose.
-But connecting with that will enable you to create the magnificent new chapter in life that you crave.
+But connecting with that will enable you to have a go at starting fresh and create the magnificent new chapter that you crave.

 So where are you going to start?
 That clock is ticking…

 You may also like: Midlife Transition – An Ongoing Process and How To Find More Of A Sense Of Purpose In Midlfe